ML-Privacy/Privacy-Protected-Learning/README.md

 # Privacy Protected Machine Learning Optimization

-This repository is the official implementation of [Name of Paper](https://link.com).
+This repository is the official implementation of Collaborative Learning with Privacy Protection, Provable Accuracy, and  Communication Efficiency

 >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials